Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Framework on analytic semigroups

-on a bounded domain $\Om$ with $C^2$-boundary, then $v \in H^2(\Om)$.
-Furthermore, $\norm{v}_{H^2(\Om)} \leq C \norm{g}_{\LO}$, where the constant $C$ depends only on $\Om$ and the coefficients of $D$.
+where the constant $C$ depends only on $\Om$ and the coefficients of $D$.
 We refer to \cite[Theorem~2.1]{Nec67} for polyhedral, convex domains.
-We note, that in the context of the corrected Strang splitting methods, one assumes $f \in H^2(\Om)$ for the same purpose \cite{Ber20, Ein15, Ein16}.
+We note that in the context of the corrected Strang splitting methods, one assumes $f \in H^2(\Om)$ for the same purpose \cite{Ber20, Ein15, Ein16}.